"Aging Gracefully"

 Obviously, we should go back to poisoning ourselves for the aesthetic.
 The point is that the drive to alter, preserve, and decorate the physical self is not a modern vanity project.
 It is an ancient, deeply embedded human impulse.
 To tell a woman today that she should "just accept her wrinkles" is to ask her to disconnect from a lineage of self-fashioning that spans thousands of years.

-Whenever a woman defends her extensive skincare routine, her laser treatments, or her decision to get a facelift, a very specific type of critic emerges.
+Whenever a woman defends her extensive skincare routine, her laser treatments, or her decision to get a deep plane facelift, a very specific type of critic emerges.
 Usually, it’s a well-meaning but incredibly reductive brand of pop-feminist who sighs and says, "It's so sad that you're modifying yourself just to appease the patriarchal male gaze."

 Please.
 Let's get real for a moment.